|A typical bushrangers|

 Author's Note: Robert Lowe, J.P., shot dead a bushranger near Barney's Reef, Mudgee, in April 1863 after he and his servant were bailed up.
 Lowe shot one of the two bushrangers with a shotgun in the throat, and after riding a short distance, the offender fell from his horse and died.
 Lowe was declared a hero and, in 1875, was presented with a gold medal for his bravery.

-Furthermore, in an innovative move, the police had begun adopting Sir Frederick Pottinger's instructions of wearing disguises in the form of bushman's or stockman's attire.
-Pottinger's instigation of this form of dress was based on 'if you wish to seek out the enemy, you must dress like the enemy'.
-Therefore, the bushrangers faced the dilemma of deciphering a friend from a foe.
+In a strategic move, the police began adopting Sir Frederick Pottinger's tactic of wearing disguises, dressing as bushmen or stockmen.
+Pottinger's rationale was simple: 'if you wish to seek out the enemy, you must dress like the enemy.'
+This left the bushrangers with the challenge of distinguishing friend from foe.

 |"Roll up Roll up"|